 Students from Hudson's Bay High School recently completed a pilot program that positions them as leaders in the cycling community.

-With funding from a bond measure, Hudson's Bay High School could receive upgrades including a new Family-Community Resource Center, air conditioning, new gymnasium bleachers and more!
+With funding from a bond measure, Hudson's Bay High School will receive upgrades including a new Family-Community Resource Center, air conditioning, new gymnasium bleachers and more!

 The state of Washington Department of Commerce awarded a $500,000 Homeless Student Stability Program grant to three Clark County school districts and Council for the Homeless.